kubestellar/kubestellar/test/fuzz/README.md

 The fuzzing tests are integrated into the CI pipeline and will run automatically on pull requests and merges.

+**CI Fuzzing Workflow:**
+- The `.github/workflows/cifuzz.yml` workflow runs all Go fuzzers in this directory on every push and pull request (except for documentation/OWNERS/MAINTAINERS changes).
+- The workflow uses OSS-Fuzz's official GitHub Actions to build and run the fuzzers.
+- If any crash or bug is found, the workflow will fail and upload crash artifacts for maintainers to review.
+- Maintainers should review any failed fuzzing jobs and examine the uploaded artifacts to diagnose and fix bugs.
+- To add a new fuzzer to CI, simply add a new `Fuzz*` function in `kubestellar_fuzz_test.go` (see below), and it will be picked up automatically by the workflow.

+**Interpreting Results:**
+- If the CI fuzzing job fails, check the 'fuzzing-artifacts' in the workflow run for crash details and input that triggered the bug.
+- Fix the bug or update the fuzzer as needed, then re-run the workflow to verify the fix.

 ### OSS-Fuzz Integration

 KubeStellar is integrated with Google's OSS-Fuzz project for continuous fuzzing.
 The `oss_fuzz_build.sh` script is used to build fuzzers for OSS-Fuzz.